-If you’re planning a trip to Swansea there are so many must-see sights and activities.
+Wales is home to some fantastic beaches and coastal towns such as Tenby, Pendine Sands and Porthor, some of which link with some fantastic coastal walks.
+If you’re planning a trip to Wales a city that seems to have it all is Swansea.
+There are so many must-see sights and activities all located in an easy-to-explore area.
 Here are my Top 5 things to do in Swansea Bay area.

 Take a walk down the steep, winding cliff top down to beautiful Rhossili beach, it will be well worth your trip.
-The clean and sweeping bay makes it the perfect beach for families and surfers alike.
+The clean and sweeping bay makes it the perfect beach for families and surfers alike, it’s one of many fantastic beaches in Wales.
 The car park was being expanded while we were there, and I would imagine it will be finished by Summer peak.
 Head left from the car park and you will reach Worm’s Head, with stunning views and the chance to walk across to the islands if the tide is right.

 Cosmopolitan Mumbles is home to many independent shops and restaurants and is great for a walk around, look out for the Love Spoon museum and the Gower gallery for interesting artifacts and local artwork.
 Take a stroll along the coastal path and admire the relaxed and peaceful beach town with it’s brightly coloured houses and regenerated pier.
 Head to Verdi’s for world class ice cream with a view out over the vast Gower coastline.